flatironinstitute/nemos/docs/quickstart.md

 model.fit(X, spike_counts)
 ```

-Once fit, you can retrieve model parameters as follows,
+Once the model is fit, you can retrieve the model parameters as shown below.

 ```python
 >>> # model coefficients shape is (37, ), or 5 * 6 + 7